-To determine the parameters in ansatz-1 and ansatz-2, we fit the unpolarized gluon distribution from the NNPDF global analysis [25] at the factorization scale $\mu = 2$ GeV.
-Our procedure described here can be applied to any other gluon distribution given by global analyses [23,24,26,27] or model calculation.
-To fit the distribution in the full-x range, we select 200 points in x values.
-100 of them are equally separated from 10^{-4} to 10^{-1} in the logarithmic scale and the other 100 x-values are equally separated from 10^{-1} to 1 in the linear scale.
+To determine the parameters in ansatz-1 and ansatz-2, we fit the unpolarized gluon distribution from the NNPDF global analysis [25] at the factorization scale $\mu = 2 \text{ GeV}$ .
+Our procedure described here can be applied to any other gluon distribution given by global analyses [23, 24, 26, 27] or model calculation.
+To fit the distribution in the full-x range, we select 200 points in xvalues.
+100 of them are equally separated from $10^{-4}$ to $10^{-1}$ in the logarithmic scale and the other 100 x-values are equally separated from $10^{-1}$ to 1 in the linear scale.
 Each point is weighted by the inverse square of its uncertainty given by the global analysis.
 We take the 100 replicas of the gluon distribution from NNPDF3.1 NLO PDF set [25].
 For each replica, we perform a fit to determine the parameters.
 In the end, we have 100 sets of parameters, which determine the gluon distributions following the ansatz-1 or the ansatz-2.
-For the ansatz-3 in which the parameters β , γ and δ are chosen independently for $g^+(x)$ and $g^-(x)$, we perform a simultaneous fit to the unpolarized [25] and polarized [11] gluon distributions.
+For the ansatz-3 in which the parameters $\beta$ , $\gamma$ and $\delta$ are chosen independently for $g^+(x)$ and $g^-(x)$ , we perform a simultaneous fit to the unpolarized [25] and polarized [11] gluon distributions.
 In this case, the result of the polarized gluon distribution is driven by the global fit.
-As a result, the polarized gluon distribution associated with ansatz-3 has a better match with the NNPDF global analysis.
-The results of the unpolarized gluon distribution are compared with the global analysis in Fig. 1, where the central value is evaluated from the average value of the 100 replicas for each ansatz and the uncertainty band is the standard deviation among them.
+As a result, the the polarized gluon distribution associated to ansatz-3 has a better match with the NNPDF global analysis.
+The results of the unpolarized gluon distribution are compared with the global analysis in FIG. 1, where the central value is evaluated from the average value of the 100 replicas for each ansatz and the uncertainty band is the standard deviation among them.
 One can observe that the three ansatzes have almost indifferentiable results and match the global analysis well.
-For completeness, we list the fitted values of the parameters in Table I.